ibm-cloud-docs/containers/cs_storage_portworx.md

 Before you begin:
 - Make sure that you have the right [permissions](/docs/containers?topic=containers-clusters#cluster_prepare) to create {{site.data.keyword.containerlong_notm}} clusters.
 - [Create or use an existing cluster](/docs/containers?topic=containers-clusters).
-- If you want to use non-SDS worker nodes for your Portworx storage layer, [add an unformatted block storage device to your non-SDS worker node](#create_block_storage).
+- If you want to use non-SDS worker nodes in a classic cluster, or VPC worker nodesfor your Portworx storage layer, [add an unformatted block storage device to your worker node](#create_block_storage).
 - Choose if you want to [use the internal Portworx key-value database (KVDB](#portworx-kvdb) or [create a Databases for etcd service instance](#databases-for-etcd) to store the Portworx configuration and metadata.
 - Decide whether you want to encrypt your Portworx volumes with {{site.data.keyword.keymanagementservicelong_notm}}.
 To encrypt your volumes, you must [set up an {{site.data.keyword.keymanagementservicelong_notm}} service instance and store your service information in a Kubernetes secret](#encrypt_volumes).
 - Make sure that you [copied the image pull secrets from the `default` to the `kube-system` namespace](/docs/containers?topic=containers-images#copy_imagePullSecret) so that you can pull images from {{site.data.keyword.registryshort}}.
 Make sure that you [add the image pull secrets to the Kubernetes service account](/docs/containers?topic=containers-images#store_imagePullSecret) of the `kube-system` namespace.